The Fly-by-Wire System

 Section titled “Stateless vs. Stateful Evaluation”Fly-by-Wire provides two evaluation surfaces:

-Stateless evaluation (SubstrateRuntime) handles each request independently.
-There is no engine state, no tick counter, no history.
-Each call maps metrics, checks the gamma floor, and returns a decision.
+Stateless evaluation handles each request independently.
+There is no carried state or history.
 Use this for request/response architectures where you need a pass/fail gate on a metric snapshot.

-Stateful evaluation (SubstrateSession) wraps a live simulation engine.
-The engine maintains state across evaluations — it ticks forward, accumulates history, and produces telemetry including warning signals, reachability analysis, and projection previews.
-Use this for continuous control loops where you need action gating, hazard detection, and escalation directives.
+Stateful evaluation maintains state across evaluations and produces live telemetry.
+Use this for continuous control loops where you need action gating, monitoring, and escalation directives.

-The session path adds three capabilities the stateless path cannot provide: action preview gating, hazard detection (basin collapse and paradox), and adaptive tracking for retry management.
+The stateful path adds capabilities the stateless path cannot provide: action preview, telemetry, and operator-facing escalation context.